Thomas-Fabbris/AMSC-Labs/Labs/2025-26/02-classes-polymorphism-function_templates/README.md

 See [shapes](02-shapes/inheritance-full/) full example for the solution

 ## Assignments
-1. Implement an abstract class `Shape`, that has a name and a pure virtual function `getArea` to compute its area
+1. Implement an abstract class `Shape`, that has a name and a pure virtual function `getArea()` to compute its area
-2. Implement the concrete children `Circle` and `Rectangle` that receive as constructor parameters the values needed to compute the area (e.g. radius, basis, height...) and override the pure virtual `getArea`.
+2. Implement the concrete children `Circle` and `Rectangle` that receive as constructor parameters the values needed to compute the area (e.g. radius, basis, height...) and override the pure virtual `getArea()`.
-3. Instantiate a vector of `Shape`s using `shared_ptr` and print the area of each shape
+3. Instantiate a vector of `Shape` using `shared_ptr` and print the area of each shape

 ## Comments
 The huge advantage of this design pattern is that we can iterate seamlessly through the vector, without knowing which is the actual shape.
 Indeed, thanks to polymorphism, each shape behaves exactly as it should by resolving the correct method to call at run-time.

 However, this comes with two drawbacks:
 1. The run-time cost of resolving the [virtual table](https://en.wikipedia.org/wiki/Virtual_method_table).
 That is, the cost of checking which kind of `Shape` an element of the vector is and, by using a table (map), finding the pointer to the correct method.
 2. Low spatial [locality](https://en.wikipedia.org/wiki/Locality_of_reference) of memory.
-That is, each element of the vector is allocated independetly from the others on the heap, this means that elements that are close in the vector may be have large difference in memory addresses (they are physically distant in the RAM).
-This hurt performances because CPUs like to access memory that is physically in sequence.
+That is, each element of the vector is allocated independetly from the others on the heap, this means that elements that are close in the vector may have large difference in memory addresses (they are physically distant in the RAM).
+This hurts performances because CPUs like to access memory that is physically in sequence.

 ## 2b - Comparison with function templates and concepts
 We can implement polymorphism in more ways, each offering different capabilities and trade-offs across different programming scenarios.